taesoobear/luna-gen/README.md

  - A member function definition should be in a single line

  >   (O) memberFunctions=[[ int add(int a, int b) ]]

  >   (X) memberFunctions=[[ int add(int a,
                                int b) ]]

  - Do not include function body in the input lua file.

  >   (X) memberFunctions={ 'int add(int a, int b) { return a+b;}' }

  >   (O) memberFunctions={ 'int add(int a, int b)' }

  >   (O) memberFunctions={ 'int add(int a, int b); // add a and b' }

  - Do not input or return pointer/reference to numbers because lua native types are treated as values (as opposed to references)

  >    (X) memberFunctions={ 'int* add(int &a)'}

  >    (O) memberFunctions={ 'int add(int a)'}

-    so if you want to export 'int* MyClass::add(int &a)', write a wrapper code such as
+ - So if you want to export 'int* MyClass::add(int &a)', write a wrapper code such as

  > wrapperCode=[[ static int add2(MyClass & self, int a) { return *(self.add(a));}]],
           staticMemberFunctions={[[